Philippine Working Holiday Visa: Frequently Asked Questions

 8. Can I send copies of my documents through email?

-– No, please follow the instructions in the email.
+– No, please follow the instructions.

 9. How long do I have to submit my documents?